-This is a controlled document and becomes uncontrolled when downloaded or reproduced. © SPROUT Training, 2017
+This is a controlled document and becomes uncontrolled when downloaded or reproduced.

-- o Record the date of issue of a batch - o Record the number of questionnaires in the batch
+- Record the date of issue of a batch - Record the number of questionnaires in the batch

 - While employer participation is encouraged and the aim is to collect feedback from each employer, it is not compulsory for an employer to participate. - Completed surveys are collected and securely stored (refer Records Management Procedure).